About Pixel Garden Studio

 In 2009 I formed Giantseed Creative LLC with Chris Robinson.
 He and I used to work together at one of the companies I did contract work for.
 The first year was great!
 We were getting clients without even trying and then it came to a halt.
 We had to work for each new project we got.
 That's when the working relationship between Chris and myself began to fall apart.

 Partnerships are hard work.
 Just like any relationship it takes hard work, dedication, ambition and like-minded people to make it work.
 Chris and I had differing opinions about a lot of the aspects of the business and I decided to leave the company I helped build in July of 2012.

 That's my one regret really.
 The company was named after Giantseed Records.
 A record label my cousin Matthew Golay wanted to create one day but sadly never got the chance.
 I really should have fought harder for it.
 It's a sore spot for me when I see the name.

 Today and Beyond

-After leaving Giantseed Creative I formed Pixel Garden Studio LLC the next day.
-Here I build and will continue to build, high quality, beautiful websites, built with modern technologies and standards.
-I've created a CMS (content management system) that allows anyone to manage their own website with no programming knowledge required.
+After leaving Giantseed Creative I formed Pixel Garden Studio LLC.
+Here I build and support high quality, beautiful websites, built with modern technologies and standards.
+I've been developing Pixel Works, which is a CMS (content management system) that allows anyone to manage their own website with no programming knowledge required.

 I love what I do.
 I would be crazy to do it this long if I didn't.
 I do my best to show that drive and enthusiasm in everything I do.